aws/aws-parallelcluster/docs/s3_resources.rst

   # (defaults to NONE)
   s3_read_write_resource = NONE

 Both parameters accept either ``*`` or a valid S3 ARN.
-For details of how to specify S3 ARNs, please see http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-s3
+For details of how to specify S3 ARNs, please visit: http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-s3

 Examples
 --------

-The following example gives you read access to any object in the bucket `my_corporate_bucket`.
+This example provides read access to any object in the bucket `my_corporate_bucket`.

 ::

   s3_read_resource = arn:aws:s3:::my_corporate_bucket/*

-This next example gives you read access to the bucket.
-This does **not** let you read items from the bucket.
+This example provides read access to the bucket `my_corporate_bucket`.
+This does **not** provide read access to objects stored in the bucket.

 ::

   s3_read_resource = arn:aws:s3:::my_corporate_bucket